Apple Is Rumored To Discontinue Mac Products

 Below is the commercial video of the new iPad Pro.

 According to Mac Observer, the world has adopted a lifestyle wherein portability is essential.
-With everything that is going on in everyone’s busy life right now, it would be a hassle to actually have to use a computer in getting things done.
+With everything that is going on in everyone’s busy life right now, it would be a hassle to actually have to use a computer to get things done.
 Phone or tablets should be able to suffice and provide convenience to the users.

 Previously, it was rumored that Apple will never release a new model of MacBook Air ever again.
 The line was considered as dead.
 Since 2016, almost all products of Apple and its competitors are already lightweight.
 Thus the “Air” in Macbook Air is considered redundant.
 Also, speculators reckon that performance is compromised in the Air line, therefore discontinuing it would be reasonable.

 What is your opinion?
 Should Apple continue to produce MacBooks and iMacs, or should Apple focus on producing better quality iPads?
-Leave a comment to let us know.